ysscott2012/Udemy/Javascript/Understanding the weird parts/README.md

 isNew = 1;
 ```

-#### Primitive types

-A type of data that represents a single value, and there are six type of primitive.
+**Primitive types**: A type of data that represents a single value, and there are six type of primitive.

 1. Undefined: it represents lack of existence.
 2. Null: it also represents lack of existence.